DrozmotiX/ioBroker.sourceanalytix/README.md

 https://github.com/hdering/homematic_verbrauchszaehler

 ## Known issues
-* [ ] Source Values are resettet to default value if default value is defined in object (bug in JS-Controller, fix needed in 2.3)
+* [ ] Source Values reset to default value at night if default value is defined in an object (bug in JS-Controller, fix needed in 2.3)
-* [ ] Period calculation selectable but not yet implemented
-* [ ] monthly costprice not yet implemented in calculation
+*Workaround : Ensure no default value is set for self-created states*

 ## To-Do
 * [ ] Documentation
+* [ ] Period calculation selectable but not yet implemented
+* [ ] monthly cost price not yet implemented in calculation
 * [ ] recalculation based on meter values (configurable by date)
 * [ ] add object states for previous [x]day, [x]week, [x]month, [x]quarter, [x]year configurable in adapter settings